dzulfaqorali196/Live-Cancer/article/why/global-research-network.md

 author: Dr. Michael Chen
 excerpt: See how CancerCoin’s decentralized platform connects patients, researchers, and crypto users across 5+ countries to fund global cancer research.
 coverImage: "/images/why/global-research-network.jpg"
-tags: [CancerCoin, global research, decentralized science, BIO tokens, Solana]
+tags: [CancerCoin, global research, decentralized science, $CANCER, Solana]
 ---

 # Uniting the World: CancerCoin’s Global Network for Cancer Research

 Cancer knows no borders, yet research is often siloed by geography, funding, and institutional barriers.
 CancerCoin breaks these walls by building a decentralized global network that connects patients, researchers, and crypto users across over five countries.
-Using BIO tokens on Solana’s blockchain, this community funds innovative cancer research, from immunotherapy to diagnostics, fostering collaboration and hope worldwide.
+Using $CANCER on Solana’s blockchain, this community funds innovative cancer research, from immunotherapy to diagnostics, fostering collaboration and hope worldwide.
 Here’s how CancerCoin’s global network is transforming the fight against cancer.

 ## The Challenge of Fragmented Research